beancount.utils

 Parameters:

-Source code in beancount/utils/snoop.py
+Source code in beancount/utils/table.py

 Args: